 Staff employed by the Centre for Culture, Ethnicity and Health (CEH), constantly review the site to ensure information is relevant and accessible.
 Our process of review has ensured that errors like broken links remain under 1% of the resources available.

 Who created and manages the site?

 Health Translations is a Victorian Government initiative managed and maintained by the Centre for Culture Ethnicity and Health on behalf of the Department of Health and Human Services.

 Currently the most popular languages are:

-Why is a resource like the Health Translations Directory important?
+Why is a library like Health Translations important?

-The Victorian Government’s 2017 Multicultural Policy emphasised that access to healthcare is a basic right for every Victorian.
+The Victorian Government’s Multicultural Policy Statement emphasised that access to healthcare is a basic right for every Victorian.
 People born overseas, particularly women and girls are identified as being likely to have significantly poorer health than people born in Australia.
-The policy document highlights the Health Translations Directory as part of an initiative to help address this.
+The policy document highlights Health Translations as part of an initiative to help address this.